A year after CAHOOTS shut down its mobile crisis services in Eugene, the city has picked a partner to run a new peer navigation program.

 Ideal Option’s proposal was chosen over one from Willamette Valley Crisis Care, a nonprofit led by former White Bird Clinic employees that have said they want to recreate CAHOOTS-like services.

-Caven said when considering the applications, the city took into account that Eugene now has Lane County’s mobile crisis services, which can respond to people in acute distress in ways CAHOOTS used to.
+Caven said when considering the proposals, the city took into account that Eugene now has Lane County’s mobile crisis services, which can respond to people in acute distress in ways CAHOOTS used to.

 “Willamette Valley Crisis Care put forward a very thoughtful proposal anchored in how the system used to operate,” said Caven.
 “When you score a Request for Proposal, it's based on specifically what you're asking for.”